Axway/amplifysharedservices-open-docs/content/en/docs/shared_services/supportapi/methods/close_case.md

 {
     "caseId": "00######",
     "subject": "Closure of case Example Case",
-    "description": "Closing Example Case as it was resolved after feedback from Axway RnD."
+    "description": "Closing Example Case as it was resolved after feedback from Axway RnD.", "contact": "example@axway.com"
 }
 ```